Simply left and right your mouse below and select "copy" to embed this infographic on your site in a few seconds!

-Can I cancel BH now?
+Should I cancel BH right away?

 Bluehost Sucks.
 A couple of days after I started hosting with this provider I noticed performance issues, combined with messages that displayed every 15 minutes, informing me that I was exceeding their CPU limits.
 So I made some modifications to resolve this issue.
 Since my websites are dynamic, I built in a cache to ensure that unchanged parts of the site were saved into cache files.
 Although this was a good move, the problem persisted.